-Water efficiency means thinking about the way you use water - your water management.
-The key is to try to reduce your water use where possible and not waste water.
+Water efficiency means thinking about the way you use water, in other words, your water management.
+The key is to try to reduce your water use where possible and not waste water you do use.

 Why is saving water important?

 Water is an important resource and wasting it could mean big shortages in the future.
-In the UK, the average person uses about 150 litres each every day but we could easily reduce our water use without too many changes to our lifestyles.
+In the UK, the average person uses about 150 litres each day, but we could easily reduce our water use by about one-third without too many changes to our lifestyles.